Tuesday-Sunday: 10.00 -17.00

 Food and drink

 Food and drink are not allowed in the exhibition areas.
 Instead, we would like to direct you to the museum’s café, which offers a delicious menu for children and adults.

-There are tables and chairs available in the cloakroom, where schools and institutions can eat packed lunches.
+From 6 August 2018 to 20 January 2019, it won’t be possible for private persons to bring their own food to the museum.
+Schools and institutions can eat packed lunches in the DETLEFS HALL from 3 September 2018.
 Weather permitting, lunch can also be enjoyed outside, such as on the beach right in front of ARKEN.

 Mobile phones should be on silent mode out of respect for other visitors.